Hexagram 3. Difficulty at the Beginning (屯 Zhūn)

 (Yún léi, zhūn.
 Jūn zǐ yǐ jīng lún.)

-"Clouds and thunder: Difficulty at the beginning.
-The superior man brings order out of confusion."
+"Clouds and thunder: difficulty at the beginning.
+The superior person arranges and weaves things into order."

 Line 1